Schedule Data Import [Video]

 • If issues are found, please see Resolving Schedule Validation Issues.

-• For information on correcting Trigger Boxes go to the Trigger Boxes article.
+• For information about correcting Trigger Boxes go to the Trigger Boxes article.

-• For information on correcting Route Traces go to the Route Traces article.
+• For information about correcting Route Traces go to the Route Traces article.

-• For information on Announcements go to the Adding Announcements to Stops article.
+• For information about Announcements go to the Adding Announcements to Stops article.

 9. Build the Schedule Files